animefn/ABST/README.md

     - "ac3_to_aac": any audio will be copied except ac3 audio will re-encoded
     - "non_aac_only": if input has non-aac audio, it will be reenocded (default )
     - "disable": output will not have any audio (for people doing FX/TS w/out a need for audio)
+- `qaac_quality`:
+    - [int], a value between 0 and 127.
+Prefer values around 90-100.
+Higher means better quality at the expense of bigger filesize.
+    This value, corresponds to the --tvbr value in qaac encoder.
 - `output_destination`
     - "" empty => default: do not provide a value, and the same folder of the input will be used
     - /path/to/folder a directory to save output